gravityplus/Gravity-Forms-Stripe/readme.md

 6. Under Forms->Stripe, add a Stripe feed for your new form.

 ## Changelog
+### 1.7.11.1 (October 31, 2013)
+* Add new conditional logic options and fields for Stripe feed
+* Add notice for incorrect version of Gravity Forms
+* Update Stripe PHP library to 1.8.3 since 1.9.0 has issues
+* Update for GF1.7.11
+* Update for WordPress 3.7
+* Bump version number

 ### 1.7.10.1 (October 3, 2013)
 * Ensure GF1.7.10 compatibility
 * Bump version number